Footprints (poem)

-"Footprints", also known as "Footprints in the Sand", is a popular allegorical religious poem.
-It describes a person who sees two pairs of footprints in the sand, one of which belonged to God and another to themself.
-At some points the two pairs of footprints dwindle to one; it is explained that this is where God carried the protagonist.
+"Footprints", also known as "Footprints in the Sand", is a popular modern allegorical Christian poem.
+It describes a person who sees two pairs of footprints in the sand, one of which belonged to God, and another to themselves.
+At some points, the two pairs of footprints dwindle to one; it is explained that this is where God carried the protagonist.

 Content

-This popular text is based in Monotheistic beliefs and describes an experience in which a person is walking on a beach with God.
+This popular text is based in Christian beliefs and describes an experience in which a person is walking on a beach with God.
 They leave two sets of footprints in the sand.
 The tracks represent stages of the speaker's life.
 The two trails dwindle to one, especially at the lowest and most hopeless moments of the person's life.
-When questioning God, believing that the Lord must have abandoned his love during those times, God gives the explanation, "During your times of trial and suffering, when you see only one set of footprints, it was then that I carried you."
+When the narrator questions God, believing that the Lord must have abandoned his love during those times, God gives the explanation: "During your times of trial and suffering, when you see only one set of footprints, it was then that I carried you."

 Authorship and origin

 The authorship of the poem is disputed, with a number of people claiming to have written it.
-In 2008, Rachel Aviv in a Poetry Foundation article discusses the claims of Burrell Webb, Mary Stevenson, Margaret Fishback Powers, and Carolyn Joyce Carty.
-Later that year, The Washington Post, covering a lawsuit between the claims of Stevenson, Powers and Carty, said that "At least a dozen people" had claimed credit for the poem.
+In 2008, Rachel Aviv, in a Poetry Foundation article, discusses the claims of Burrell Webb, Mary Stevenson, Margaret Fishback Powers, and Carolyn Joyce Carty.
+Later that year, The Washington Post, covering a lawsuit between the claims of Stevenson, Powers, and Carty, said that "At least a dozen people" had claimed credit for the poem.

 The three authors who have most strenuously promoted their authorship are Margaret Powers (née Fishback), Carolyn Carty, and Mary Stevenson.
-Powers says she wrote the poem on Canadian Thanksgiving weekend, in mid-October, 1964.
+Powers says she wrote the poem on Canadian Thanksgiving weekend, in mid-October 1964.
 Powers is among the contenders who have resorted to litigation in hopes of establishing a claim.
 She is occasionally confused with American writer Margaret Fishback.
 Powers published an autobiography in 1993.

-Carolyn Carty also claims to have written the poem in 1963 when she was six years old based on an earlier work by her great-great aunt, a Sunday school teacher.
+Carolyn Carty also claims to have written the poem in 1963 when she was six years old, based on an earlier work by her great-great aunt, a Sunday school teacher.
 She is known to be a hostile contender of the "Footprints" poem and declines to be interviewed about it, although she writes letters to those who write about the poem online.
 A collection of poetry by Carty with a claim to authorship of "Footprints" was published in 2004.

 Mary Stevenson is also a purported author of the poem circa 1936.
-A Stevenson biography was published in 1995.
+A Stevenson biography was published in 1995, written by Gail Brewer-Giorgio, who had previously become famous for perpetuating the conspiracy theory that Elvis Presley might still be alive.